Ktsun0p/cakebotjs/README.md

 You are free to do whatever you want with this code, as long as you follow the MIT license.

 ## Contributing
-You can contribute to the project by donating at [kats.uno](https://kats.uno/cakebot/donate)
+You can contribute to this project by donating at [kats.uno](https://kats.uno/cakebot/donate)
 ## License

 [MIT](https://choosealicense.com/licenses/mit/)